langchain4j/langchain4j/docs/docs/integrations/embedding-models/1-in-process.md

 They are powered by [ONNX runtime](https://onnxruntime.ai/docs/get-started/with-java.html) and are running in the same java process.

+By default, embedding is parallelized using all available CPU cores.
+Embedding using GPU is not supported yet.

 Each model is provided in 2 flavours: original and quantized (has a `-q` suffix in maven artifact name and `Quantized` in the class name).

 For example: